 As we receive prepayments of principal on these investments, premiums paid on such investments will be amortized against interest income.
 In general, an increase in prepayment rates will accelerate the amortization of purchase premiums, thereby reducing the interest income earned on the investments.
 Conversely, discounts on such investments are accreted into interest income.
-In general, an increase in prepayment rates will accelerate the accretion of purchase discounts, thereby increasing the interest income earned on the investments.
+In general, an increase in prepayment rates will accelerate the accreted into interest income.
+In general, an increase in prepayment rates will accelerate the accreted into interest income.